TomTheLion/Kerbal-Guidance-System/documents/guide.md

 KGS requires two lexicons to be defined, kgs_settings and kgs_inputs, prior to calling the main function.

+## Convergence and Coast Phases

+Achieving a converged trajectory can be a challenge.
+It is important that the inputs are correctly set and that the desired orbit is within the capability of the vehicle in terms of thrust, burn time, and total delta v.
+Another key consideration is the amount of time it takes to reach the desired altitude.
+In stock KSP the orbital altitudes are generally very high compared to the radius of the planet which leads to optimal trajetories incorporating coast phases.
+I tested a gradient dscent algorithm for finding the optimal time to start and end coast phases, however due to the low speed of the kOS processor I recommend the following approach.

+* set the atmopsheric ascent phase as desired
+* do not activate guidance
+* let the vehicle fly the initial part of the trajectory until the apoapsis height reaches the desired altitude
+* note the time and the time to apoapsis
+* set the coast phase to begin at the noted time and the duration to be a little bit less than the time to apoapsis

 ## KGS_Settings

 The KGS_Settings lexicon provides several options that affect the operation of the algorithm:

 Key                   | Recommended Value | Description
 ---                   | ---               | ---
-ipu                   |               800 | controls the speed of the kOS processor, kOS default value is not high enough integrator            |               rk4 | integration method for the trajectory 4 runge kutta methods are available (rk2, rk3, rk4, rkf45) max_step              |              0.25 | limits the maximum step size the integrator will take, lower order integrators will require a lower max step eps_newton            |              1e-5 | error tolerance for the Newton's method algorithm, higher numbers will run faster but accept worse solutions ui_refresh_rate       |              0.25 | controls how often new ui information is displayed, lower numbers will require more cpu time guidance_refresh_rate |              0.25 | controls how often the ship attitude is adjusted
+ipu                   |              2000 | controls the speed of the kOS processor integrator            |               rk4 | integration method for the trajectory, 4 runge kutta methods are available (rk2, rk3, rk4, rkf45)
+max_step              |              0.25 | limits the maximum step size the integrator will take
+eps_newton            |              1e-5 | error tolerance for the Newton's method algorithm, higher numbers will run faster but accept worse solutions ui_refresh_rate       |              0.25 | controls how often new ui information is displayed, lower numbers will require more cpu time guidance_refresh_rate |              0.25 | controls how often the ship attitude is adjusted